MicrosoftDocs/cpp-docs/docs/windows/how-to-search-for-symbols-in-resources.md

    > [!NOTE]
    > You cannot search for symbols in string, accelerator, or binary resources.

 For information on adding resources to managed projects, please see [Resources in Desktop Apps](/dotnet/framework/resources/index) in the *.NET Framework Developer's Guide*.
-For information on manually adding resource files to managed projects, accessing resources, displaying static resources, and assigning resources strings to properties, and [Walkthrough: Using Resources for Localization with ASP.NET](https://msdn.microsoft.com/Library/bb4e5b44-e2b0-48ab-bbe9-609fb33900b6).
+For information on manually adding resource files to managed projects, accessing resources, displaying static resources, and assigning resources strings to properties,.

 ## Requirements